-The DAS UK investment Committee, which acts on authority delegated by the Executive Management Committee, is an interdisciplinary body that aims to secure a comprehensive view on investments such that the investment target is achieved with due consideration to the impact on other aspects of the business.
+An Investment Committee, which acts on authority delegated by the Executive Management Committee and takes place quarterly, is an interdisciplinary body that aims to secure a comprehensive view on investments such that the investment target is achieved with due consideration to the impact on other aspects of the business.
 The Investment Committee provides active "oversight and periodic review of investment management arrangements and delegated authorities, including review of management information, monitoring of the Investment Manager's performance against key metrics (risk triggers), monitoring of compliance with regulatory requirements and oversight of market risk management arrangements and contractual agreements."
-The Investment Committee comprises DAS UK's Chief Executive Officer, Chief Financial Officer, Chief Risk Officer, Chief Actuary, Managing Director of Insurance and the Investment Manager (MEAG).
+The Investment Committee comprises DAS UK's Chief Executive Officer, Chief Financial Officer, Chief Risk Officer, Chief Actuary and the Investment Manager (MEAG).